Bozzojr/CaseStudy_BellaBeat_R_Tableau/README.md

 ## Key Questions
 ### Here are the key questions we will be considering
-  1) What are some trends in smart device usage?
+  1) What are the prevalent trends in smart device usage?
   2) Houw could these trends apply to Bellabeat customers?
   3) How could these trends help influence Bellabeat marketing strategy?